catalogfi/blockchain/README.md

     Expect(err).To(BeNil())
 ```

-3. Redeem an htcl and send  0.1 btc to `1A1zP1eP5QGefi2DMPTfTL5SLmv7DivfNa` and rest to sender
+3. Redeem an HTLC and send  0.1 btc to `1A1zP1eP5QGefi2DMPTfTL5SLmv7DivfNa` and rest to sender

 ```go
     htlcUtxos := []btc.UTXO{